Adidas sale: Take up to 30% off Adidas activewear on Amazon

 Adidas Go-To Tee ($25.44, originally $35; amazon.com)

-This everyday workout T-shirt is made from soft fabric and comes in a shade to match each of your leggings.
-Plus, it wicks moisture away from your body when you’re warm, too.
+This everyday workout T-shirt is made from soft fabric and comes in enough shades to match all your leggings.
+Plus, it wicks moisture away from your body when you’re warm.

 A purpose-designed pair of leggings (and not just the cotton ones in your drawer) can really help make a run or jog more comfortable.
-These full-length, breathable running leggings have medium compression (sizing is essentially one size down) and are made with recycled polyester, too.
+These full-length, breathable running leggings have medium compression (sizing is essentially one size down) and are made with recycled polyester.

 Adidas Women D2m Solid Tee ($15, originally $22; amazon.com)

-This training T-shirt moves with you as you hit your circuit rotations o
+This training T-shirt moves with you as you hit your circuit rotations or knock through an at-home Pilates wo